rowebyrowe/n8n-nodes-doc-filler/README.md

 ## Doc Create Field

-Doc Create Field takes a PDF as input and 3 parameters: Property Name, Property Name Out, Configuration JSON.
+Doc Create Field takes a PDF as input and 4 parameters: Property Name, Property Name Out, Configuration JSON, Max PDF Size.

-* Property Name should be the internal name representing the PDF file given as input (default is 'data').
+* **Property Name**: The internal name representing the PDF file given as input (default: 'data').
-* Property Name Out is the internal name you want to give to the output PDF file (default is 'data').
+* **Property Name Out**: The internal name you want to give to the output PDF file (default: 'data').
-* Configuration JSON is a JSON following the structure given below to specify the text you want to draw and how/where you want to draw it.
+* **Configuration JSON**: A JSON following the structure given below to specify the text you want to draw and how/where you want to draw it.
+* **Max PDF Size**: Maximum allowed size of the PDF file in MB (default: 10).

 ### Configuration JSON structure